Last Updated: September 11, 2025

 Career Beginnings on Stage

 McClanahan began her acting career on stage as a member of the Actors Studio.
 She made her professional debut in 1957 in a production of the play "Inherit the Wind" at the Erie Playhouse in Pennsylvania.
-Also that year, McClanahan started performing in New York City off-Broadway.
+Also that year, Rue started performing in New York City off-Broadway.

 Television Career, Part 1

 In 1961, McClanahan made her first television appearance in an episode of "The Aquanauts."
 Three years later, she was in an episode of "Burke's Law."
-McClanahan landed her first significant television role in 1970, when she began playing Caroline Johnson on the soap opera "Another World."
+Rue landed her first significant television role in 1970, when she began playing Caroline Johnson on the soap opera "Another World."
 She was subsequently in two more soap operas, "Love of Life" and "Where the Heart Is."
 McClanahan had her breakout year in 1972.
 In addition to appearing on "All in the Family," she began her role as Vivian Cavender, the best friend of Beatrice Arthur's titular character on the sitcom "Maude."
 The show ran for six seasons through 1978.
-Following this, McClanahan landed the main role of Depression-era hairdresser Ginger-Nell Hollyhock on the sitcom "Apple Pie"; however, the show was canceled after two episodes.
-During this time, McClanahan made her first of six appearances on "The Love Boat," and was in the television films "Having Babies III," "Rainbow," and "Topper."
+Following this, Rue landed the main role of Depression-era hairdresser Ginger-Nell Hollyhock on the sitcom "Apple Pie"; however, the show was canceled after two episodes.
+During this time, McClanahan made her first of six appearances on "The Love Boat," and she was in the television films "Having Babies III," "Rainbow," and "Topper."
 She also appeared in episodes of "$weepstake$," "Supertrain," and "Fantasy Island."

-McClanahan began the 80s with appearances on such shows as "Lou Grant," "Gimme a Break!," "Trapper John, M.D.," and "Newhart."
+Rue began the '80s with appearances on such shows as "Lou Grant," "Gimme a Break!," "Trapper John, M.D.," and "Newhart."
 Her television film credits, meanwhile, included "The Great American Traffic Jam" and "World of Honor."
 McClanahan had her next major role in 1983 on the sitcom "Mama's Family."
 She played Fran Crowley, the finicky spinster sister of Vicki Lawrence's Mama Thelma Harper.
-After the show was canceled in 1984, McClanahan appeared in episodes of "Alice," "Charles in Charge," "Cover Up," and "Murder, She Wrote," among other shows.
+After the show was canceled in 1984, Rue appeared in episodes of "Alice," "Charles in Charge," "Cover Up," and "Murder, She Wrote," among other shows.
 She subsequently began the longest-running role of her television career, playing Southern belle Blanche Devereaux on the sitcom "The Golden Girls."
 For her work on the show from 1985 to 1992, McClanahan earned four Emmy Award nominations, winning once.
-She later reprised her role as Blanche Devereaux on the short-lived "Golden Girls" sequel "The Golden Palace," and appeared as Devereaux in single episodes of the sitcoms "Empty Nest" and "Nurses."
+She later reprised her role as Blanche Devereaux on the short-lived "Golden Girls" sequel "The Golden Palace" and appeared as Devereaux in single episodes of the sitcoms "Empty Nest" and "Nurses."

 Getty